oldmartijntje/accounts-system/README.md

 want to ignore the already existing items or not.
 By default it will ignore it.
 What it does is it first checks the first list for duplicates, (same with the second list depending of the boolean is set to True or False) and then it adds the amount of the numbers items from the first list and adds it to the second list.
 If the last boolean is True, if there are no items left in the first list it will immediately return the list. if false, it will probably cause an error.

+### 3.stringToAscii
+This function takes 1 argument that needs to be a string, and this function returns the string turned into the ASCII values.